top of page

 Generally speaking this tends to only be applicable to piling or basement extension works.

-This type of complex work will require a party wall agreement with all affected neighbours.
-You must in the first instance serve them with a valid party wall notice for you development to remain lawful.
+This type of complex work will require a Party Wall Agreement with all affected neighbours.
+You must, in the first instance, serve them with a valid Party Wall Notice for your development to remain lawful.

 Do I need a Party Wall Agreement for Special Foundations?